-Part C - Scholarships and Fellowships
+Part C-1: Scholarships and Fellowships

-This collects information about the sources of revenue that support (1) Scholarship and Fellowship expense and (2) discounts applied to tuition and fees and auxiliary enterprises.
+This section collects information about the sources of revenue that support (1) Scholarship and Fellowship expense and (2) discounts applied to tuition and fees and auxiliary enterprises.

-For each source on lines 01-06, enter the amount of revenue received from each source for supporting scholarships and fellowships.
+For each source on lines 01-04, enter the amount of resources received from each source that are used for supporting scholarships and fellowships.
 Scholarships and fellowships include: grants-in-aid, trainee stipends, tuition and fee waivers, and prizes to students.
-Student grants do not include amounts provided to students as payments for teaching or research or as fringe benefits.
+Scholarships and fellowships do not include amounts provided to students as payments for services including teaching or research or as fringe benefits.

-For lines 08 and 09, identify amounts that are reported in the GPFS as discounts and allowances only.
+For lines 06 and 07, identify amounts that are reported in the GPFS as discounts and allowances only.
 "Discounts and allowance" means the institution displays the financial aid amount as a deduction from tuition and fees or a deduction from auxiliary enterprise revenues in its GPFS.

-The allowance category is intended to be consistent with the definitions provided in the NACUBO Advisory Report Accounting and Reporting Scholarship Allowances to Tuition and Other Fee Revenues by Higher Education (AR 97-1, January 17, 1997), which is available at the NACUBO website (www.nacubo.org).
+The allowance category is intended to be consistent with the definitions provided in the NACUBO Advisory Report on Accounting and Reporting Scholarship Allowances to Tuition and Other Fee Revenues by Higher Education (AR 97-1, January 17,1997), which is available at the NACUBO website (www.nacubo.org).
 AR 97-1 states:

 "A scholarship allowance is the difference between the stated charge for goods and services provided by the institution and the amount which is billed to students and/or third parties making payments on behalf of students.
-In considering what is or is not revenue, the following rule applies: amounts received to satisfy student tuition and fees will be reported as revenue only once (e.g. student fees, gifts, investment income) and only amounts received from students and third-party payers to satisfy tuition and fees will be recognized as tuition and fee revenue."
+In considering what is or is not revenue, the following rule applies amounts received to satisfy student tuition and fees will be reported as revenues only once (e.g. student fees, gifts, investment income) and only amounts received from students and third-party payers to satisfy tuition and fees will be recognized as tuition and fees revenue."